-- Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Enhancements to standard equipment and devices that is not medically necessary. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is medically necessary in your situation.
+• Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft.

+- Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - Enhancements to standard equipment and devices that is not medically necessary. - Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is medically necessary in your situation. - Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered under the "Durable Medical Equipment" provision of MEDICAL CARE THAT IS COVERED.